 Related: The Best Women’s Classic White T-shirts That Aren’t See-Through (I Tried Them so You Don’t Have to)

-Using that same philosophy, the best thing to do is to replace the skinny and flimsy belt with a thicker high-quality belt.
+The best thing to do is to replace the skinny and flimsy belt with a thicker high-quality belt.
 The better quality will make your outfit look way more expensive, as will the better proportions.

 From the hairstyle and makeup you choose to match your daily outfits, all the way down to the shoes and accessories, there are plenty of things to keep in mind when styling a chic outfit.

-7 Ways to Elevate Your Style (And What You May Be Doing Wrong)
+For more ideas on how to class up your outfits, keep reading!
+Up Next: 7 Ways to Elevate Your Style (And What You May Be Doing Wrong)